-Diet and nutrition affect virtually all aspects of our health.
-Eating a healthy, balanced diet has been shown to reduce the risk of a myriad of health conditions , from heart disease and stroke, to diabetes and obesity.
-Diet can also affect our mental health , with several studies suggesting that certain diets may reduce the risk of developing depression and anxiety.
+Diet and nutrition affect virtually all aspects of a person’s health.
+Eating a healthy, balanced diet has been shown to reduce the risk of a myriad of health conditions , including heart disease, stroke, diabetes, and obesity.
+Diet can also affect mental health , with several studies suggesting that certain diets may reduce the risk of developing depression and anxiety.

-Food can either fuel or foil a workout, and research shows that combining a healthy diet with adequate exercise offers more benefits than improving diet alone .
-The right combination of fluids, carbohydrates and protein, eaten at the right time, can improve athletic performance and decrease fatigue.
+Food can either help or hinder a workout, and research shows that combining a healthy diet with adequate exercise offers more benefits than improving diet alone .
+The right combination of fluids, carbohydrates, and protein eaten at the right time can improve athletic performance and decrease fatigue.
 Poor dietary choices, like eating right before a high-intensity cardio workout, can lead to increased nausea and make exercise more challenging.

-What we eat also also impacts sleep quality and duration.
+What a person eats also impacts sleep quality and duration.
 Caffeine is notorious for making it more difficult to fall asleep and eating too close to bedtime can lead to sleep disruptions.
 Most health experts recommend avoiding caffeine prior to sleeping.
-Having too much calories or fat in your diet may make it harder to get enough sleep , as do diets lacking key nutrients , like calcium, magnesium, and vitamins A, C, D, and E.
+Having a diet that is too high in calories or fat may make it harder to get enough sleep , as do diets lacking key nutrients , like calcium, magnesium, and vitamins A, C, D, and E.

 Exercise is a cornerstone of health and benefits nearly every system in the body.
-Many of the benefits are seen immediately, like reduced anxiety, lowered blood pressure, and better sleep.
-Consistent exercise offers even more long term benefits, including better weight management, stronger bones, and a reduced risk of more than 35 diseases.
+Many of the benefits of exercise can be seen immediately, like reduced anxiety, lowered blood pressure, and better sleep.
+Consistent exercise offers even more long-term benefits, including better weight management, stronger bones, and a reduced risk of disease .

-Working out can also reduce the risk of sleep problems, like insomnia, obstructive sleep apnea (OSA) and restless leg syndrome (RLS).
+Working out can also reduce the risk of sleep problems, like insomnia, obstructive sleep apnea (OSA), and restless legs syndrome (RLS).
 Multiple studies have shown that exercise can reduce pre-sleep anxiety and improve sleep quality in people with insomnia .
-One study found that a 12-week regimen of aerobic and resistance training led to a 25% reduction in the severity of OSA , while also improving sleep quality and reducing daytime fatigue.
-A similar study in people diagnosed with RLS found that a 12-week exercise regimen reduced the severity of this condition by 39%
+One study found that a 12-week regimen of aerobic and resistance training led to a reduction in the severity of OSA , while also improving sleep quality and reducing daytime fatigue.
+A similar study in people diagnosed with RLS found that a 12-week exercise regimen reduced the severity of this condition .

 Sleep offers the body and brain time to restore and recover, affecting nearly every tissue in the body.
-According to the National Sleep Foundation, most adults need at least 7 to 9 hours of sleep, yet almost one third of Americans are getting less than 6 hours per night.
+Most adults need at least seven hours of sleep, yet almost one-third of Americans are getting less than that.
 Sleep deprivation increases the risk of health conditions like diabetes, heart disease, and stroke.
 Prolonged sleep deprivation can also affect concentration and other cognitive functions.

 Without enough sleep, people tend to overeat and choose unhealthy foods.
-Sleep deprivation affects the body’s release of ghrelin and leptin, two neurotransmitters that tell our brain when to consume calories .
-People who are sleep deprived are more drawn towards high-calorie foods.
+Sleep deprivation affects the body’s release of ghrelin and leptin, two neurotransmitters that tell the brain when to consume calories .
+People who are sleep deprived are more drawn toward high-calorie foods.
 Chronic sleep loss has been linked to having a larger waist circumference , and an increased risk of obesity .

-While trying to manage a busy, hectic life, it’s understandable to want to prioritize activities that provide the most benefit.
-Unfortunately, diet, exercise, and sleep are so deeply intertwined, it’s not possible to say that one is more important than the others.
+While trying to manage a busy, hectic life, it is understandable to want to prioritize activities that provide the most benefit.
+Unfortunately, diet, exercise, and sleep are so deeply intertwined, it is not possible to say that one is more important than the others.

-For people who are tight on time or aren’t able to tackle all three, it can be helpful to talk to a doctor for personalized recommendations.
+For people who are tight on time or are not able to properly address all three, it can be helpful to talk to a doctor for personalized recommendations.
 A doctor, with knowledge about someone’s unique health history, can help to prioritize lifestyle changes.
 Doctors can also refer their patients to specialists, like nutritionists, dieticians, physical therapists, and sleep specialists for more tailored advice.